 \textbf{Proof of (2).} To prove the second statement we observe that if $\mathfrak{p}_{\Lambda^*}[\ift u] \in L^\infty(\mathcal{P}(\Lambda^*))$ then by Proposition \ref{prop:bessel_condition} the series given in equation \eqref{rser} converges unconditionally.
-With an analogous argument as in the previous case we obtain the relation
+With an argument analogous to the previous case we obtain the relation

 with a suitable choice of $I_+ \subseteq \Lambda$.
 Thus, $f$ is real-valued. \end{proof}